ramirolc02/JavaDataStructure/README.md

 # JavaDataStructure
-Projects including an airport incoming flight registry and managing bank clients.
+Many Java projects such as an airport incoming flight registry and a bank client management program.
-Use of hashtables, indexed lists, maps, queues, trees and more...
+Use of hashtables, indexed lists, maps, queues, trees and recursion.